puppetlabs/design-system/source/react/library/select/Select.md

-The Select component allows users to select a value or set of values from a list of options.
-It behaves much like a form element, but is intended for use outside of forms for general page control.
-The selected value is updated automatically when the user selects a new option.
+The Select component is a form element allowing for selection of a value from a set of options.

 ### Basic use